let's talk

 Option 4.
 Hire an Outsourcing Agency

-Since outsourcing agencies have the right expertise, they will charge a little more than freelancers.
+Since outsourcing agencies have the relevant expertise and experience, they usually charge a little more than freelancers.

-So, if you are spending $100 per hour for a designer in the US, you will have to spend only $35 with the outsourced.
+So, if you pay $100 per hour for a designer in the US, you will pay only $35 for the offshore specialist.

 Pros Cons